Deevad/deevad-krita-brushpresets/README.md

 ## Compatibility :

-Brush presets to use with the open-source digital painting software Krita.
-The brush under V6 are compatible with Krita under 2.9: but breaks behavior after 2.9.
-To fix it's simple but long: remove the 'flow dynamic' preset by preset and overwrite.
-The brush after V6 are compatible with Krita 2.9 (and hopefully future versions)
+The brush V7 are only compatible with Krita 2.9.x

+## License :

-License : CC-0 /public domain.
+CC-0 /public domain.

 ##Installation

-Brush bundle for version after v6 are available on www.davidrevoy.com , tutorial/ressources category.
+2 ways :

-To install them from this source,  unzip, and paste the three resulting folder ( brushes / paintoppreset and patterns  ) into your Krita user preference directory ( example on linux )
+1. Manual : To install them from this source,  Download, unzip, and paste the three resulting folder ( brushes / paintoppreset and patterns  ) into your Krita user preference directory.
+You can open your preference directory via the "Resources Manager" interface.

-You can also open your preference directory inside Krita Ressources Manager , don't forget to restart Krita after.
+2. Bundle : bundled versions are available on www.davidrevoy.com ( download category ) and can be installed via the 'Resources Manager', but this way is not recommended.